 For us, Peleliu was an excuse for a costly (albeit spectacular) scenic flight over the Rock Islands, which are located between Koror and Peleliu.
 Plus, we craved for a lush tropical beach.
-Before the trip, we had imagined Palau as a place abundant in sand, whereas Koror appeared to be almost beach-free (the beach at the Palau Pacific Resort is beautiful but paid).
+Before the trip, we had imagined Palau as a place abundant in the sand.
+Sadly, the main state, Koror, appeared to be almost beach-free (the beach we visited at the Palau Pacific Resort was beautiful but paid).

 To get to Peleliu, we contacted Pacific Mission Aviation (we e-mailed them) and booked two tickets in their Cessna plane.
 The flight was fantastic, we write about it in our article here.

-To go back to Koror we took a ferry from the North Dock.
+To go back to Koror, we took a ferry from the North Dock.
 Neither mean of transportation is available every day, so check the timetables.
 We took a flight on Saturday and came back by ferry on Sunday.
-To see the details on how to organize a trip to Peleliu see our article How to plan a trip to Palau.
+To see the details go to our article How to plan a trip to Palau.

 We chose Wenty’s due to its strategic location at the seaside.
 Within walking distance, we found a few grocery shops and a small restaurant.
 It will take you about 20 minutes of walking to get to the North Dock – the northernmost part of the islands, from where the ferries depart.